thewhoo/dpdk-tcp-generator/README.md

 * The tcp gap is the CPU clock cycle interval between opening new TCP connections (the default is 10 000 000 000 which means ~1 new connection every 3 seconds on a 3.3 GHz CPU).
 A value of 0 will cause new connections to be opened with the maximum possible frequency.
 * Feel free to choose any source MAC you want, but you will manually have to add it to the ARP table of the server subject to testing.
 * The destination MAC should be the MAC of the NIC on the server subject to testing
-* The source IP mask specifies the upper 18 bits of source IP addresses (the lower 14 bits are randomized with each query).
-A mask of `10.10.64.0` will result in queries arriving from a range of IP addresses between `10.10.64.0` and `10.10.127.255`
+* The source subnet specifies the subnet of source IP addresses of queries.
+A subnet of `10.10.64.0/18` will result in queries arriving from a range of IP addresses between `10.10.64.0` and `10.10.127.255`.
+Queries will not be sent from network and broadcast addresses.
 * The destination IP should be the IP address of the interface on the server (in a different subnet than the source IP range)

 ### Example